logo

 • Draw the line of the counter from the incoming link to the outgoing one

-• Enter the counted number of vehicles in the small popup window that appears after drawing
+• Enter the counted number of vehicles in the popup that appears after drawing

 • An intersection with traffic counters for every possible turn set to 10.
 On the feft is the empty network without demand, right is with the demand fitted.